BAJAJ BROKING

 Traditional Option

-This is not an investment product in itself, rather it is an investment technique in which various assets are clubbed together into a single investment.
+This is not an investment product on its own; instead, it is an investment strategy that combines different assets into one investment.

-This is an investment product in which a trader agrees to buy or sell an asset at a specific price by or before the stipulated time.
+This is a type of investment where a trader agrees to buy or sell an asset at a certain price by or before a certain time.

-The risk is considerable as the investment is made in an individual asset.
+The risk is high because the investment is in a single asset.

 Challenges Faced in Basket Options